grafana/grafana/docs/sources/alerting/_index.md

 As part of the new alert changes, we have introduced a new data source, Alertmanager, which includes built-in support for Prometheus Alertmanager.
 It is presently in alpha and it not accessible unless alpha plugins are enabled in Grafana settings.
 For more information, refer to [Alertmanager data source]({{< relref "../datasources/alertmanager.md" >}}).

 > **Note:** Currently the Alertmanager configuration is shared across organisations.
-Therefore users are adviced to use the new Grafana 8 Alerts only if they have one organisation otherwise all contact points, notification policies, silences and templates will be visible by all organizations.
+Therefore users are advised to use the new Grafana 8 Alerts only if they have one organisation otherwise all contact points, notification policies, silences and templates will be visible by all organizations.

 > **Note:** Out of the box, Grafana still supports old Grafana alerts.
 They are legacy alerts at this time, and will be deprecated in a future release.
 For more information, refer to [Legacy Grafana alerts]({{< relref "./old-alerting/_index.md" >}}).